nubbsterr/ELK-SIEM-Setup/README.md

 # Logging into Elastic
 To be continued...

-# Setting up a Kali Linux VM w/ VirtualBox
+# Intermission: Setting up a Kali Linux VM w/ VirtualBox
-<strong>Under construction.
-This area is for my own personal notes for future steps of the project!
-Stay tuned :)</strong>
+I intended to have this (a Kali VM) to be used for one of the incidents below.
+However, that won't be needed since we really only need a Windows VM/System and Linux VM/System.
+Ensure you have either OS and are comfortable with interacting with your host OS for the simulated incidents.

 1. Go to [here](https://www.kali.org/get-kali/#kali-virtual-machines) to get a prebuilt kali vm.
 2. Unpack the download w/ `7z x downloadedacrhive.7z`.
 If needed, install `p7zip` on Ubuntu/Debian w/ `sudo apt install p7zip-full` which provides us with the extraction tooling.
 Run `sudo apt update` before installing. <strong>This will take a while.</strong>
 3. Go to VirtualBox and Click 'Add' and select the extracted Kali VirtualBox folder.
 4. Start the VM and input 'kali' as both your username and password.

-To be continued...
+Congrats, you have a Kali Linux VM running!
+Run the following commands to update your packages:
+1. `sudo apt update`, to check for updates and updatable packages.
+2. `sudo apt upgrade`, upgrade packages found in the previous command.
+3. `sudo apt autoremove`, remove any unneeded dependencies for packages to clean up a lil.

-# Setting up a Windows 10 VM w/ VirtualBox
+# Intermission: Setting up a Windows 10 VM w/ VirtualBox
 1. Go get [a multi-edition Windows 10 ISO](https://www.microsoft.com/en-us/software-download/windows10ISO) here.
 Pick your lnaguage as needed and wait for the download to complete.
 2. Go to `Machine` --> `New` and select `Microsoft Windows` and `Windows 10 (64-bit)` as your Type and Version respectively.
 Select the previously installed Windows 10 ISO as your ISO image.
 Check the box to skip the 'Unattended Install' as well.
 ![Windows VM Config](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/windows=vm-config.png)